appanp/supply-chain-fundas/supply_chain_terminology.md

 **Waveless Picking**: Dynamically determines what is truly the best next pick and updates the picker's instructions accordingly.
 For more info, refer to [this link](https://www.conveyco.com/blog/pros-and-cons-waveless-picking/) and [Wave vs. Waveless: which is more effective? (video)](https://www.youtube.com/watch?v=FzirgyVsoIc).

 **Workstation/Ports**: Place where manual labourer does the tasks assigned to each one of them.
-For moreinfo, refer to [this link](https://www.autostoresystem.com/system/workstations).
+For more info, refer to [this link](https://www.autostoresystem.com/system/workstations).

 **Yard Management**: Yard management is the act of planning, controlling, organizing, and guiding vehicles, containers, and other methods of transport to the optimal dock or location in the yard of a distribution center or warehouse to efficiently move goods from the warehouse to the point of transportation.
 When executed properly, it optimizes the flow of vehicles and cargo within the on-premises yard.
 This is an optional warehouse operation.
 For more info, refer to [this link](https://www.manh.com/our-insights/resources/articles/what-is-yard-management) and this [Fourkites' What is a Yard Management System?](https://www.fourkites.com/yard-management-system/).